TV Tropes Needs Your Help

 - A similar thing happened to O'Brien in Star Trek: Deep Space Nine, where he served out an illusionary twenty-year prison sentence lasting only a few hours of real time.
 Slightly averted, because the actual episode was about him dealing with readjusting to society and coming to terms with what he did when he was a prisoner, but (uncharacteristically for DS9) it still didn't have any noticeable long-term effect.

 - Happened in Red Dwarf several times, including one episode where Rimmer spent over 600 years in a society of his own clones, who have kept him in a dungeon for most of that time.
 At the end of the episode, they get back to their ship using a teleporter which, it's been established, has a slightly unreliable time component, so they arrive to find their other selves already there.
 Lister assumes they've landed in the past and starts giving dark hints to the other Rimmer about what's about to happen to him.
 The other Rimmer replies, "Rimmerworld was weeks ago," with a casual air.

-- Also, in one of the books, Lister is trapped on a destroyed Earth for the the better part of his life with nothing but giant cockroaches for company.
+- Also, in one of the books, Lister is trapped on a destroyed Earth for 34 years with nothing but giant cockroaches for company.
 He's mostly the same as he was before he left the Dwarf.